Your health needs

 - 90% of those referred to Child and Adolescent Mental Health Services (CAMHS) should begin treatment within 18 weeks

-- 90% of people referred for psychological therapies should being treatment within 18 weeks
+- 90% of people referred for psychological therapies should begin treatment within 18 weeks

 It's important that you consider your health care needs when travelling abroad.